Utk984/FloatingLitterDetection/README.md

-# Marine Debris Detection Using Deep Learning
+# Marine Debris (litter) Detection Using Deep Learning

 This project uses deep learning to automate the detection of floating marine debris, supporting autonomous systems like UAVs and USVs in real-time waste monitoring.
 Marine debris poses a severe threat to aquatic life and ecosystems, with millions of tons of waste entering waterways each year.
 Traditional debris management methods are labor-intensive and limited in scope.
 By leveraging advanced object detection models, this project enhances debris identification even in complex, cluttered, and varying environmental conditions.